VT-Sase/VT-Sase.github.io/README.md

 **Build against the Final Version** — that's the target.
 You can also download photos and assets straight from the **Draft** file.

-If the design and this README disagree, **the design wins** — but tell the Webmaster so the variable gets fixed rather than worked around.

 ## 💻 Commands